4anonz/KeyScan/README.md

 ![keyscan](screenshots/keyscan3.PNG)

 # Requirements
-* GCC and MingWG on Linux and Termux
+* GCC and mingw-w64 on Linux and Termux
-* MingWG on Windows
+* MinGW on Windows

 # Installation on Linux and Termux
 ```